To guide child protection workers on the assessment, analysis and intervention in child neglect cases.

 State Government Victoria, 2010, Specialist Practice Guide: Cumulative Harm, Best interests case practice model.
 Specialist practice resource.
 Victorian Department of Human Services,

 Assessment is an ongoing process, not an event.
 It should be used as a baseline to measure change in the family.
-Assessment occurs throughout the life of a case including when undertaking a SWA or intensive family support work.
+Assessment occurs throughout the life of a case including when conducting a CSI or intensive family support work.

-When developing a chronology of events, child protection workers should focus on identifying and analysing:
+When developing a chronology of events, you should focus on identifying and analysing:

-If there is a sibling group, consider the above list for each child including the developmental trajectory.
+If there is a sibling group, consider the above list for each child with a developmental trajectory.
 This should also include any unrelated children living in the family.

 Neglect is a concept that can be particularly subjective and may be influenced by the values and beliefs of individual child protection workers.
-Furthermore, values and beliefs can affect the relationship between parent and child protection worker, as well as significantly impact on practice, decision making and child’s outcomes.
+Furthermore, values and beliefs can affect your relationship with the parent and significantly impact on practice, decision making and child’s outcomes.

 Structural disadvantage and neglect

-Some parents may be unable to meet the needs of their children due to structural factors that may be outside of the parents’ and/or our control.
+Some parents may be unable to meet the needs of their children due to structural factors that are outside of the parents’ and/or our control.

 Examples of structural factors that could contribute to disadvantage and neglect include: